-A Princeton professor discovers the sad “half-life” her Irish family were condemned to live due to a pregnancy scandal, a spurned girlfriend and dark secrets that came spilling out
+A Princeton professor discovered the sad “half-life” her Irish family were condemned to live due to a pregnancy scandal, a spurned girlfriend, and dark secrets that came spilling out

 Clair Wills, a Professor of English at Princeton University who has close ties to Ireland, revealed the haunting secrets she learned about her Irish family in the "New York Review of Books."

 Wills writes how the stillborn birth of her own son in 1996 spurred her into researching her own Irish ancestry, which led to to the discovery of dark family secrets.

 During her research, Wills learned: “What I knew, or thought I knew, was that my mother’s eldest brother, Jackie, had got a local girl pregnant in 1954.
 Jackie was then in his mid-thirties and living at home on the farm with his mother; most of the younger siblings were by this time working in Dublin or in London.

 The pregnant girl Lily was shunned by Jackie’s mother not so much because she got pregnant, but because had a withered arm and was from a poorer farm, making her not worthy of marrying Jackie.
 Her decision set off historical consequences that last to the present day.

 “Lily went into a home to have her baby; Jackie went to work in England, and he never came home again.
 The farm he was to inherit was destined instead for the second son, Stephen, who came back from Dublin to take over running it.”

 Wills writes: “I felt outrage over my grandmother’s behavior.
 To destroy three lives (Lily’s, and the baby’s, but also Jackie’s) for the sake of some false—indeed wicked—ideals of morality, propriety, and respectability, some bogus notion of genetic inheritance: I could not accept it.”

 Wills remembers in the 1960s and 70s visiting the Irish farm.
 Stephen, the brother who took over the farm who would have gone to England, was a kind and wise uncle she remembers.
 He died having never married when he was less than 50 years old.
 He lived a “half-life”, she says.